math-with-friends/math-with-friends.github.io/index.md

 As a result of the efforts put into Milestone 2, the following were accomplished:

+- Implement CAS login.

+- Implement reliable ping system to determine when user has disconnected.

+- Update lobby page to include chat, users online, profile view and fully functional lobby list component.

+- Update channel page to include chat, players list, and controls components.

+- Add working game play.

+- Improve user interface design.

+- Add application tutorial text.

-- Implemented user-profile page for user selection of icon.
+- Implement user-profile page for user selection of icon.

 # Contact Us